Respiratory Syncytial Virus (RSV)

 What is Respiratory Syncytial Virus?

 Respiratory syncytial virus (RSV) is a common respiratory virus that usually causes mild, cold-like symptoms.
-Most people recover in a week or two, but RSV can be serious, especially for infants, young children and older adults.
+Most people recover in a week or two, but RSV can be serious, especially for infants, young children, older adults and people with a compromised immune system.

 RSV causes coughs and colds every winter and is the most common cause of bronchiolitis (inflammation of the small airways in the lung) and pneumonia (lung infection) in infants under 1 year of age.
 It is also the most common cause of hospital admissions due to acute respiratory illness in young children aged less than 5 years.
 One to two out of every 100 children younger than 6 months with RSV infection may need to be hospitalised.